Jerry Eze: Early life

 Eze was born on 22 August 1982 in Umuahia, Abia State, Nigeria.
 He attended Ibeku High School, Umuahia from 1991 to 1997.
 He further obtained a bachelor's degree in history and international relations from Abia State University, and a postgraduate degree in business administration from the Enugu State University of Science and Technology.

 After his education, Eze worked as a communications specialist with the World Bank project for HIV/AIDS and United Nations Population Fund before becoming a full-time pastor.
 He married Eno Jerry on 17 March 2007.
 The couple has two children; a girl, Samara; and a boy, Jerry.

 Ministry

 Eze started his ministry in 2009 at All Saints Chapel, Abia State University (ABSU), Uturu, Abia State.
 In 2013, he founded and began the Stream of Joy International Church in Umuahia, Abia State.

 Following the COVID-19 pandemic, Eze started an online prayer session called "New Season Prophetic Prayers and Declarations", popularly called NSPPD, which he hosts on YouTube, Facebook, Instagram, TikTok, and Mixlr.
+In January 2026, Jerry Eze rolled out grants worth hundreds of thousands of dollars for young entrepreneurs.